 I’m super frustrated with the stealth mechanic, or lack thereof.
 My attempts to sneak were dismal failures.
 Crouching seems to be designed for ducking behind cover when bullets are flying, not for sneaking up on enemies.
 There no indicator to tell you if you are hidden or not, other than the game constantly flashing a reminder to “press O to stand up,” as if to reiterate, “This is not a stealth game, you idiot.”

 Not loving the save system.
-The game automatically saves at random, but not very frequently.
-It may be possible to reload “chapters” and play a level again, but if I have to quit in the middle of a level and the game hasn’t saved in awhile, I’m required to replay a chunk of the game next time.
+The game automatically saves but not very frequently.
+It may be possible to reload “chapters” and play a level again, but if I have to quit in the middle of a level and the game hasn’t saved in awhile, I’m required to replay a chunk of the game over again next time.
 I’d appreciate being treated like a Big Girl and allowed to choose my own saves, please.

-And utterly ridiculous is the tendency for enemies to shout out that they’re reloading during a gunfight.
+Utterly ridiculous is the tendency for enemies to shout out that they’re reloading during a gunfight.
 As if to say, “Please run up and shoot me in the face right now!”

 SPOILERS SPOILERS SPOILERS PAST THIS POINT

 I’ve got a LOT of issues with the rescue of Elizabeth from Monument Island, aka Indiana Jones saves Disney princess from the KKK.